valhalla/valhalla/CONTRIBUTING.md

 ### Unit/integration Tests

 We highly encourage running and updating the tests to make sure no regressions have been made.
-We use the Google test suite and also created our own test framework called "gurka" (the Norsk pendant to OSRM's "cucumber"), to easily test custom-built maps.
+We use the Google test suite and also created our own test framework called "gurka" (the Norsk counterpart to OSRM's "cucumber"), to easily test custom-built maps.
 Check out more information in the [test docs](test/gurka/README.md).

 To build and run all tests: